-Keynote talks will be given by
+Keynote talks were given by

 There will also talks by other leading scholars, including:

 - Dr. Teuni ten Brink (Utrecht University)

 - Dr. Trevor Crawford (Lancaster University)

 - Dr. Nina Hanning (LMU)